-Garbage - Avoidance, Separation and Recycling
+Rubbish - Avoidance, Separation and Recycling

 Deposit For Beverages

-Beside the normal system of returnable bottles (glas and plastic) for beverages, you also have to pay deposit for a lot of disposable bottles (glas and plastic) and cans in order to motivate people to return them.
+Besides the normal system of returnable bottles (glas and plastic) for beverages, you also have to pay a deposit for a lot of disposable bottles (Einwegflaschen) and cans in order to motivate people to return them.
 Depending on the type of beverage and filling capacity you may or may not have to pay a deposit.
 You usually do not have to pay one for juice bottles, for water and soft drinks like coke you almost always have to pay a deposit.
-Look out for the logo of DPG Deutsche Pfandsystem GmbH.
-If you find this emblem on a bottle or can, you will have to pay 0,25 € deposit.
-However, you won’t fi nd that emblem on every bottle that you have to pay a deposit for.
+Look out for the logo of the Deutsche Pfandsystem GmbH.
+If you find this emblem on a bottle or can, you will have to pay a deposit of up to €0.25.
+However, you will not find this emblem on every bottle that you have to pay a deposit for.
 If you do not have to pay a deposit, it will say so on the bottle’s label.

-Empty bottles and cans can always be returned at the store where you bought them and also at every bigger shop, which also sells these types of disposable bottles and cans.
+Empty bottles and cans can always be returned at the store you bought them at and at bigger shops selling these types of disposable bottles or cans.
 Take care not to damage the bottles and cans and especially do not remove the label containig the barcode, otherwise you might have problems returning them!

 Sorting And Recycling Waste

 The rules for recycling are imposed by local authorities, the system can differ from town to town.
 In Ulm/Neu-Ulm, the following rules apply:

 - Glass (glass containers in your neighbourhood)

-- Paper and cardboards (blue garbage can)
+- Paper and cardboards (blue bin)

-- Biotonne for biodegradable waste (brown garbage can, Biomüll)
+- Biotonne (brown bin, Biomüll)

 - Recyclinghöfe for bulky or hazardous waste and electronic devices